-As part of adopting a sustainable placemaking approach, development must link with but and seek to minimise impacts on the PROW network.
-Any predicted adverse impacts on the character, safety, enjoyment and convenient use of a PROW must to be mitigated through the provision of an acceptable alternative route.
+As part of adopting a sustainable placemaking approach, development must link with and seek to minimise impacts on the PROW network.
+Any predicted adverse impacts on the character, safety, enjoyment and convenient use of a PROW must to be mitigated.

 - 5.2.71 'Public Rights of Way' as referred to in PLA9 relate to non-carriageway highways.
 They include existing and proposed footpaths, bridleways, restricted byways, byways open to all traffic, and cycle tracks, all of which are statutory highways. - 5.2.72 Footpaths and bridleways were originally a vital means of getting to work, visiting relatives and friends, and accessing many other activities.
-Today, many of these journeys are undertaken using a motor car or alternative forms of transport, and therefore PROW are now often these facilities are more usually seen as a used for recreational assetjourneys.
+Today, many of these journeys are undertaken using a motor car or alternative forms of transport, and therefore PROW are now often used for recreational journeys.
 This ready access helps promote health and well-being in the community, by providing an opportunity for all sectors of the population to access the countryside for recreational purposes.
-However wWithin the context of fostering more sustainable development and communities it is important that walking and cycling, as a means of travel, is encouraged.
-Existing public rights of way should, therefore, be protected and developed to meet the needs of the pedestrian and cyclist.
-The Council will therefore protect public rights of way to favour walking, cycling and, where appropriate, horse riding.

-- 5.2.73 Development must cater for existing rights of way by either protecting the right of way, or providing an equally effective and attractive alternative route.
+Within the context of fostering more sustainable development and communities it is important that walking and cycling, as a means of travel, is encouraged.
+The Council will therefore protect public rights of way to favour walking, cycling and, where appropriate, horse riding. - 5.2.73 Development must cater for existing rights of way by either protecting the right of way, or providing an equally effective and attractive alternative route.
 In either case, the right of way affected by the development must provide a safe and pleasant environment for all pedestrians to encourage its future use.
 Cycling, like walking, does not create pollution and is a sustainable mode of transport to be encouraged.
-Development must also cater for cycle tracks either by protecting the existing tracks, or by providing an equally effective alternative route, which is safe and pleasant to use. - 5.2.74 The design layout for residential, employment, retail, leisure and other developments must incorporate provision for walking and cycling and, where possible, include contribute towards links or access to the developing-adopted active travel network.
+Development must also cater for cycle tracks either by protecting the existing tracks, or by providing an equally effective alternative route, which is safe and pleasant to use. - 5.2.74 The design layout for residential, employment, retail, leisure and other developments must incorporate provision for walking and cycling and contribute towards links or access to the adopted active travel network.